Cap Penalties

 The TE rookie hit rate

 Rookie tight ends as a class have a 14% hit rate for top-12 finishes within three years.
 The hit rate doubles to 28% when the rookie is drafted in the first round to a team running 12-personnel above the league average.
-Neither of those conditions applies to Sadiq.
+Sadiq has the first-round capital but not the scheme.
+That cuts the projected hit rate roughly in half.

 The TE1 case requires the Jets to either change schemes, draft an upgrade at WR3, or move Sadiq to a different role.
 None of these are short-term outcomes.
 The TE5 ceiling requires year three, and most rosters cannot afford to hold a rookie tight end for three years before he produces.